 While financial results for the Company are generally not subject to significant seasonal fluctuations, subscriber activity may fluctuate from one quarter to another.
 Subscriber activity may also be affected by competition and Shaw's promotional activity.
 Our Video subscriber activity is influenced by cord shaving and cord cutting trends, which has resulted in fewer subscribers watching traditional cable TV, as well as a lower number of TV subscribers.
 In addition, trends in the use of wireless products and Internet or social media as substitutes for traditional home phone products have resulted in fewer Phone subscribers.
-Satellite subscriber activity is modestly higher around the summertime when more subscribers have second homes in use.
-Wireless subscriber activity is influenced by the launch of popular new mobile devices, seasonal promotional periods, and the level of competitive intensity.
+Satellite subscriber activity is influenced by the launch of popular new mobile devices, seasonal promotional periods, and the level of competitive intensity.
 Our first and fourth quarters typically experience higher volumes of Wireless competitive activity as a result of back to school and holiday season-related consumer behavior.
 Aggressive promotional offers are often advertised during these periods which can impact our Wireless subscriber metrics.
 Shaw's Wireline, Satellite, Wireless or Data Centre businesses do not depend on any single customer or concentration of customers.